 - You do not have an officially reported academic integrity infraction in the course

 Electing to replace a grade

 If you are considering grade replacement, first see your advisor to discuss whether it makes sense for you to do so.
-Then, complete a Grade Replacement Request Form and submit it to the LAS Student Academic Affairs Office in 2002 Lincoln Hall.
+Then, complete an online Grade Replacement Request Form.
 You will then be notified by LAS as to whether you meet the eligibility criteria to elect the grade replacement option.